 Principles for Regenerative Living

 - Honour the sacred oneness, diversity and interdependence of all life.
+Principle of Wisdom.

-- We prepare for respectful dialogue.
+- Prepare for respectful dialogue

 - Meet with the people themselves.